Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - Upon examination of billing data, it becomes clear that network egress costs seem much higher than they were projected
       - Looking closer, it is determined that this is being caused by one service making alot of data transfer requests, often times with data that is not crucial for the next step in the process
       - The application gets rearchitected to make less calls for the redundant data (perhaps leveraging a cache) as well as filtering out unneeded data and reduce networking costs
-    - The client keeps all
+    - The client keeps all data in their databases indefinitely, and some of the more dense data (minutely, hourly, etc.) is beginning to have a huge footprint and cost